 If you’ve ever tried to catch grasshoppers in a field, you’ve likely noticed how quickly they can disappear from sight.

-Life Cycle of Grasshoppers:
+The Grasshopper Life Cycle

 Egg Stage: The life cycle of grasshoppers begins with the egg stage.
 By midsummer, a female grasshopper lays fertilized eggs in an egg capsule, usually numbering more than ten, either in the soil or among leaf litter.
 Each egg capsule contains around 10-300 eggs.